qgustavor/blog/README.md

-# qgustavor.tk
+# Blog

 My website.
 That's it for the moment.
-Check it here: https://qgustavor.tk/
+Check it here: https://qgustavor.github.io/blog/